Morris County School of Technology: Academy for Computer and Information Sciences

 The academy prepares students for careers in computer programming and IT.
 Ninth grade students learn how to program in Java and do exploratory work into a variety of computer-related career paths, such as video game design, web design, and computer hardware.
 Tenth grade students take AP Computer Science Principles and learn the basics of software design and how to handle clients.
 Eleventh grade students take a class on emerging technologies, currently learning the fundamentals of cybersecurity and artificial intelligence.
 These students are also required to take the AP Computer Science A exam.
 Twelfth grade students can attend a dual enrollment program with either the County College of Morris or Montclair State University.
 Alternatively, students can complete an academic capstone and are free to choose from a variety of projects, including but not limited to robotics and computer programming.
 This academy also organizes HackMCST, the school's annual hackathon.

 Academy for Design

-The Academy for Design provides students with the foundational skills required of the various and diverse careers of the creative world; additionally, they will explore a multitude of these opportunities in more depth.
-The goal of the program is for students to build a well-developed portfolio of their work and to exercise creative thinking and problem solving skills.
+The Academy for Design provides with foundational skills for diverse careers in the creative field.
+Students explore a wide range of creative disciplines and develop their abilities through hands-on study.
+The program helps students a strong portfolio while developing creative thinking problem-solving, and design skills.